gotouerina/Toy/README.md

 【constant1 variable.suffix1 constant2 > variable.suffix2】

-and for this example constant1 = faSize, suffix1 = fa constant2 = -detailed suffix2 = sizes ,and the variables are setted in a batch_file
+And for this example constant1 = faSize, suffix1 = fa constant2 = -detailed suffix2 = sizes ,and the variables are setted in a batch_file

 Not surprisingly，the constant can be blank by enter a space.
 Your can do [sh batch_standard.sh] to build the batch